Permanent Teeth

-Permanent teeth (or adult teeth) came after the series of primary teeth and are normally intended to remain in the mouth for the whole lifetime.
-There are 32 adult teeth, including eight incisors, four canines, eight premolars and twelve molars (with four wisdom teeth).
+Permanent teeth (or adult teeth) come after the set of primary teeth and are normally intended to remain in the mouth for the whole lifetime.
+There are 32 adult teeth, including eight incisors, four canines, eight premolars and twelve molars (among which there are four wisdom teeth).
 The premolars replace primary molars, while the adult molars appear in a posterior position in the dental arch, not replacing any primary teeth.

-The substitution of teeth begins around the age of 6 and happens in a gradual manner.
-The child is then in a mixed dentition period which lasts several years.
 Around the age of 12, all adult teeth should have replaced primary teeth.
-The third molars, or wisdom teeth, complete their development at approximately 18 years, but they might never come out and stay impacted.
+The third molars, or wisdom teeth, complete their development between the ages of 18 and 25 years, but they might never come out and stay impacted.

 Upper Teeth Eruption Time